Maintaining a healthy vagina

 The vagina is designed to naturally keep itself clean.
 It manages its own pH balance (how much acid versus base is present) and it releases its own discharge (a mucus or goo-like substance that works as natural lubrication in the vagina).

 Clear discharge (or sometimes white when you’re ovulating every month) is healthy and normal!
 Unless it smells bad or makes you feel sore or itchy, then you don’t need to worry about it.
-If it's a different color than normal, you could have an STI, so get tested or talk to a doctor.
+If it's a different color than normal, you could have a sexually transmitted infection, so get tested or talk to a doctor.

 Steaming & herbs